 Posters may not be placed on directional signs or outdoor campus maps.

 Posters must be in good taste and can neither discriminate on the basis of race, religion, gender, sexual orientation, color, national origin, age, disability or marital status, nor promote inappropriate behavior.
 Alcohol may only be advertised on posters or any other form of advertisement for officially recognized college events when approved by the Dean of Students or designee.
 Posters that violate these guidelines will be removed at the organization's expense.
-Chalk may be used, but must be limited to college sidewalks.
+Chalk may be used, but must be limited to sidewalks around the McCain Student Center.
 For more information, contact the Student Involvement Office.

 Recommended information to be prominently displayed on all forms of publicity:

 - The full name of the organization and "The College of Idaho", "C of I", or "The College of Idaho";